 Mental Evaluation: You can expect your mental health care provider to ask questions about your behavior patterns, thoughts, feelings, moods, and other symptoms they need to explore.
 A mental health screening test is expected to cover more detailed questions to dissect your behavior and what you feel.

 Personal and Family History: You will be asked how long the symptoms were present, any family history, and treatments you had.
 You will be asked questions about your lifestyle, occupation, family life, childhood, and traumatic experiences, to determine any root cause of mental health illness such as post-traumatic stress disorder or generalized anxiety disorder.
 It is also crucial to tell your primary care provider about any prescription drugs that are being used, excessive alcohol consumption, or substance abuse.

 Physical Exams: Physical exams may include blood tests to determine if a physical disorder is causing mental health symptoms such as thyroid diseases.
 It can also help you see what areas in your body need better care.

-Cognitive Evaluation: Part of mental health exams include an assessment of your ability to recall information, mental reasoning, attention or focus, solving basic math problems, remembering lists or names, recognizing objects and shapes, your personality, and more.
+Cognitive Evaluation: Part of mental health exams includes an assessment of your ability to recall information, mental reasoning, attention or focus, solve basic math problems, remember lists or names, recognize objects and shapes, your personality, and more.